 100% single origin arabica beans are ideal for iced coffee, iced espressos, and Mazagran.
 They don’t have high acidity which makes them suitable for these coffee styles.
 Expect heavenly iced coffee thanks to the subtle notes of wild berries, chocolate, cherry, and honey.

 Grind setting is another important facet of good iced coffee.
 The size and setting depend on brewing methods.
 A coarse grind is ideal for French Press and Cold Brew.
 Aeropress and phin filters require a fine grind while medium grind is suitable for Pour Over and Chemex.

-For those who don’t have time to grind their own beans, pre-ground is just as good so long as they’re fresh and consumed in a timely manner!
+For those who don’t have time to grind their own beans, pre-ground, fresh coffee is a perfect solution so long as it’s consumed within 2 weeks for optimal flavor!